juvalen/mb-checker/README.md

 ## Requirements

-* python 3
+- python 3

-* *requests* module installed: `python3 -m pip install requests`
+- _requests_ module installed: `python3 -m pip install requests`

-* *queue* module installed: `python3 -m pip install queue`
+- _queue_ module installed: `python3 -m pip install queue`

-* *threading* module installed: `python3 -m pip install threading`
+- _threading_ module installed: `python3 -m pip install threading`

 ## Usage

 Clone this repository into a directory

-1. Run first `./scanJSON.py [-w work_dir] [-i input_file]` to scan all present URLs in input Bookmarks file and produce **ALL.url** which includes a list of URLs and their resulting return code.
-It scans bokmarks from bookmarks_bar, other and synced top folders. *concurrent* (32) parameter in que.py script defines the number of paralel threads.
+1. First copy your Bookmarks file to the directory and run `./scanJSON.py [-w work_dir] [-i input_file]` to scan all present URLs in input Bookmarks file and produce **ALL.url** which includes a list of URLs and their resulting return code.
+It scans bokmarks from bookmarks_bar, other and synced top folders. _concurrent_ (32) parameter in que.py script defines the number of paralel threads.
 As this script crawls all bookmarks, it may take some time depending on the amount of original entries, about 10 entries per second.

- -i input_file: Bookmark file to use (defaults to live `/home/$USER/.config/google-chrome/Default/Bookmarks`)
+ -i input_file: Bookmark file to use (defaults to live `./Bookmarks`)

  -o work_dir: Folder in which **ALL.url** file will be stored (defaults to `./work_dir/`)